 Edward Wingfield Former infantry officer in the British Army, Senior Policy Adviser, DExEU

-Tickets: £12.50 including a glass of wine and refreshments (very limited places) available here and from Ely Cathedral Box Office 01353 660349.
+Tickets for the Bishop's House discussions are £12.50 and include a glass of wine and refreshments (very limited places) available here and from Ely Cathedral Box Office 01353 660349.

 11 October - Ely Cathedral - 6.45pm - Free Entry